 Build off of these metrics to offer productized versions of services that are already successful.
 Revise unsuccessful services to offer a productized version that provides a solution to a specific problem.

 It’s also important to trim the excess services you’re offering.
 If a service isn’t in demand, there’s no point in distracting clients from the services they need.

-Scan your support inbox for reasons clients stopped using your services, any objections and problems they experienced.
+Scan the inbox of your helpdesk software for reasons clients stopped using your services, any objections and problems they experienced.
 You may find shortcomings in your services, or the way they’re delivered.

 Reach out to these clients to find what attracted them to your agency in the first place, and gather insights into bringing in more people like them.